toddbranch/ECE382/labs/lab4/index.md

     - Top Line (scrolling): ECE382 is my favorite class!
     - Bottom Line (scrolling): *Chosen message*

-Create a delay library.
-It should be capable of generating delays of different length with a single subroutine (i.e. `delayMicroseconds(45)`).
-Modify your program to use this library.

 ### A Functionality

+Create an additional library for calibrating your clock to different frequencies.

-You think your libraries for working with delays, buttons, and the LCD could prove useful to other programmers.
+You think your libraries for working with buttons, clock calibration, and the LCD could prove useful to other programmers.
 You've decided to release them on Github as open source.

 You'll need a separate git repository for each of your libraries.
 You'll need to create a README for each covering their API and usage.